Georgia And Ohio Face Intense Backlash For Their Anti-Abortion Laws

 — Amy Klobuchar (@amyklobuchar) May 10, 2019

-While the new laws in these states have not gone into effect as of now, the approval of such bills poses a serious threat to the autonomy of American women over their bodies.
+While the new laws in these states have not gone into effect as of now, the approval of such bills seemingly poses a threat to the autonomy of American women over their bodies.